-To prioritize, plan, and track noxious weed control, WSDOT maps and monitors weed infestations in three categories: Priority, Planned Treatment, and General Reference.
+To prioritize, plan, and track noxious weed control, WSDOT maps and monitors weed infestations in two categories: Priority and Planned Treatment.
 Priority locations are where Class A noxious weed species exist on the right of way, and complete eradication is required by state law.
 Planned Treatment sites are locations where there are new, and/or limited distribution infestations of Class B and C noxious weed exist, and eradication is possible.
-General Reference sites are recorded for reference only to document the presence of noxious weed species which are more commonly occurring in the local area.
-General Reference points are current hidden and not in use.